isomerpages/nyp-wpl/resources/03-faq.md

 {: #qn9}
 #### Any other enquiries?
-If you have any questions on Workplace Learning, you can drop us an email through the [Contact Us](/contact-us) section. thank you.
+If you have any questions on Workplace Learning, you can drop us an email through the [Contact Us](/contact-us) section.Thank you.